 The financial statements and related disclosures are prepared in conformity with accounting principles generally accepted in the United States.
 Management is required to make estimates and assumptions that affect the reported amounts of assets, deferred outflows of resources, liabilities, and deferred inflows of resources, the disclosure of contingent assets and liabilities at the date of the financial statements, and revenues and expenses during the period reported.
-These estimates include assessing the collectability of accounts receivable, and the useful lives and impairment of tangible and intangible capital assets, among others.
+These estimates include assessing the collectability of accounts receivables, and the useful lives and impairment of tangible and intangible capital assets, net pension liability, OPEB liability and deferred inflows and outflows of resources related to pension and OPEB, among others.
 Estimates and assumptions are reviewed periodically, and the effects of revisions are reflected in the financial statements in the period they are determined to be necessary.
 Actual results could differ from estimates.